qzan9/jni-ubmk/README.md

 ## Deoptimization ##

-many standard optimizations can only be performed within a "basic block" and so inlining method calls is often important to achieve good optimization.
+deoptimization means that the compiler had to "undo" some previous compilation -- invalidate the generated code and revert to interpretation or recompilation -- the effect is that the performance of the application will be reduced.

-inconveniently, virtual functions pose an impediment to inlining, and virtual function calls are more common in Java language than in C++. considering that classes can be loaded dynamically, the compiler can make aggressive inlining decisions to achieve higher performance, then back out those decisions later if they are no longer based on valid assumptions, and will invalidate the generated code and revert to interpretation or recompilation.
+there are two cases of deoptimization: when code is "made not entrant", and when code is "made zombie".

 # Tips #